Adventures in Aruba

 I “blame” my new insatiable curiosity about the Caribbean on Patrick Bennett, an AFAR Ambassador who writes at Uncommon Caribbean.
 These islands were an area of the world that I had written off as too touristy and not for me.
 But he has lured me back in and the more research I do on this region, the more I am intrigued and the more I am certain that I will be returning very soon.

-For my next trip I want to go to an island that I have not been to before, I want to visit a place with fresh eyes.
+For my next trip, I want to go to an island that I have not been to before, I want to visit a place with fresh eyes.
 Fresh, but not naive.
 I want to seek experiences that are not those that can come from a cruise boat.
-I want to engulf myself into the real island, meet the real people, taste the real food.
+I want to engulf myself in the real island, meet the real people, taste the real food.

 Besides Patrick, my good friend (and fellow AFAR Ambassador) Charu of Butterfly Diary has spent time on this island.
 When we spent time together in Napa last November she raved about it.
 Charu also seeks out exceptional experiences and I know by following her lead I am sure to enjoy every moment.
 I count on her and other travelers on AFAR to share their individual adventures that are unique and unparalleled.